socketry/async/guides/event-loop/README.md

 end
 ~~~

 You can use this approach to embed the reactor in another event loop.
+For some integrations, you may want to specify the maximum time to wait to {ruby Async::Scheduler#run_once}.

 ### Stopping Reactors

-`Async::Reactor#stop` will stop the current reactor and all children tasks.
+{ruby Async::Reactor#stop} will stop the current reactor and all children tasks.

 ### Interrupting Reactors

-`Async::Reactor#interrupt` can be called safely from a different thread (or signal handler) and will cause the reactor to invoke `#stop`.
+{ruby Async::Reactor#interrupt} can be called safely from a different thread (or signal handler) and will cause the reactor to exit with an {ruby Interrupt} exception.